-Code description: The LUMBA-node (Lund, Uppsala, MPA, Bordeaux, ANU) uses the SME (Spectroscopy Made Easy, Valenti & Piskunov 1996; Valenti & Fischer 2005) code (version 298) to analyse the spectra.
-This tool performs an automatic parameter optimization using a Levenberg-Marquardt chi-square minimization algorithm.
+Code description: The LUMBA-node (Lund, Uppsala, MPA, Bordeaux, ANU3) uses the SME (Spectroscopy Made Easy, Valenti & Piskunov 1996; Valenti & Fischer 2005) code (version 298) to analyse the spectra.
+This tool performs an automatic parameter optimization using a chi-square minimization algorithm.
 Synthetic spectra are computed by a built-in spectrum synthesis code for a set of global model parameters and spectral line data.
 A subset of the global parameters is varied to find the parameter set which gives the best agreement between observations and calculations.
-In addition to the atmosphere models and line list as input, it requires masks containing information on the spectral segments that will be analyzed, the absorption lines that will be fitted, and the continuum regions which are used for continuum normalization.
-The masks have to be chosen so that it is possible to analyze homogeneously the same spectral regions for all stars.
-To create the masks, we have plotted the normalized fluxes of all benchmark stars and have looked for those lines and continuum points that are present in all stars.
+In addition to the atmospheric models and line list as input, SME requires masks containing information on the spectral segments that will be analysed, the absorption lines that will be fitted, and the continuum regions which are used for continuum normalisation.
+The masks have to be chosen so that it is possible to analyse homogeneously the same spectral regions for all stars.
+To create the masks, we plotted the normalised fluxes of all Benchmark Stars and looked for those lines and continuum points that are present in all stars.
 The analysis of the LUMBA node was mainly carried out by P. Jofré, U. Heiter, C. Soubiran, S. Blanco-Cuaresma, M. Bergemann and T. Nordlander.

-Iron abundance determination: We made 3 iterations with SME: (i) determine only metallicity starting from [Fe/H]=0 and fixing $v{mic}$ and $v{mac}$ by the values obtained from the Berg-Hill relations; (ii) determining $v{mic}$ and $v{mac}$ fixing the [Fe/H] value obtained in the previous iteration (see below); (iii) determination of [Fe/H], including a correction in radial velocity for each line, using as starting values those obtained in the previous iterations.
+Iron abundance determination: We made 3 iterations with SME: (i) determine only metallicity starting from [Fe/H]=0 and fixing $v{\rm mic}$ and macroturbulence velocity ($v{\rm mac}$) to the values obtained from the GES relations; (ii) determining $v{\rm mic}$ and $v{\rm mac}$ fixing the [Fe/H] value obtained in the previous iteration (see below); (iii) determination of [Fe/H], including a final correction of of radial velocity for each line which accounts for residuals in the wavelength calibration or line shifts due to thermal motions (Molaro & Monai 2012), using as starting values those obtained in the previous iterations.
+To validate the ionization balance in our method, we built two sets of masks for Fe I and Fe II separately.